will127534/OneInchEye/README.md

 ### Update on 2024/03/24
 This project is also compatiable with RPI5, the quickstart guide has been updated.

-Currently an known issue is that the camera mode transition from 2K -> 5K(mode 0) will causes camera not sending the correct frame, the workaround is to use `--viewfinder-mode 5568:3664:12:P --mode 5568:3664:12:P` to ask the rpicam-jpeg to use the full res mode for AWB and AutoExposure.

 ## Introduction
 Welcome to the **OneInchEye** project, an open-source camera board designed for Raspberry Pi Compute Module 4 boards using the IMX283 one-inch sensor.
 This project aims to provide a high-quality, affordable, and accessible camera module for advanced Raspberry Pi projects.
 The board is designed using KiCad v6, a popular open-source electronics design automation (EDA) software.